By the Shores of Time

-He glimpsed away, nodding to what she had said.
+His eyes trailed away, nodding at what she had said.
 As much as he loved her, he couldn’t bear losing her in the violence.
 He’d rather be out here, knowing she was safe within the Sanctuary.
 He hoped this would be enough for her to stay there so he wouldn’t have to experience such grief.
-He glanced toward her, finding her patiently waiting for what he had to say.
+Upon turning to her he found her patiently waiting for what he had to say.

 “Is everything all right?” she voiced concern.

 “I, uh—” he gathered his thoughts aloud.
 “I think you should—”

 Her brows furrowed, perplexed by his suggestion.
 In that rare moment, he couldn’t maintain his eye contact like he usually would.

 “You say this, but you don’t mean it,” she maintained her warm tone.

 “I’m not trying to go back and forth with this—” he insisted.

 “And we’re not.
 I just want to understand why you’re saying this.”

 “I know why you’ve wanted to travel out here.”

 “To get closer to me since we hardly spend time together.
 Look, Celeste—”